samyeyo/LuaRT-Studio/README.md

 ## Documentation

-* No specific documentation for now, as most of the original ZeroBrane Studio documentation should apply for LuaRT Studio
+* No specific documentation available for now, as most of the original ZeroBrane Studio documentation should apply for LuaRT Studio.

 ## Usage